spageektti/spageektti/README-old.md

-<h2 align="left">Hi 👋!
-My name is Wiktor and I am a student interested in computer science.
+<h2 align="left">Hi 👋!<br> My name is Wiktor and I am a student interested in computer science.
 I am also medalist of the Polish Junior Olympiad in Informatics.</h2>

 ###